NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 Select the “Add” tool again, and choose the “BUTTON-TACTILE-SQUARE” device.
 Place it to the right of the power jack.

 Next, we’ll add the LED.
-Select “Add” again, then click the triangle next to “LED”.
-The list will expand to show you several LEDs to choose from.
-Each of these has the same electrical interface, so they will appear the same on the schematic.
-For now, choose “LED5MM” since the corresponds the LED we used in our breadboard design.
+Choose the “LED5MM” device.
 Place the LED to the left of the power jack.
 Finally, add the resistor.
 Use the device “RESISTORTH-1/4W-CARBON.”

 ![](images/schematic6.png)